 Fault and Liability

 In this particular case, if the driver is determined to have been at fault, she can be held liable for the motorcyclist’s wrongful death, in addition to facing charges or citations.
 In cases where negligence is involved, families of deceased victims can seek compensation to cover damages including medical and funeral costs, lost future income, and loss of love and companionship.
-Victims’ families would be well advised to contact an experienced personal injury attorney in Anaheim, who will stay on top of the official investigation and ensure that their legal rights and best interests are protected.
+Victims’ families would be well advised to contact an experienced wrongful death attorney in Anaheim, who will stay on top of the official investigation and ensure that their legal rights and best interests are protected.